polyaxon/polyaxon/templates/index.md

 To setup a Polyaxon deployment, go to [Installation requirements and setup]()

-Once you have a Polyaxon deployment, you can learn how to organize you [experimentation workflow]()
+Once you have a Polyaxon deployment, you can check some important [concepts]() and learn how to organize you [experimentation workflow]()

 # Customization